tejubagalad/taskflow/README.md

 # Simple TO-DO Webapplication
-- It is a simple task management webapplication / todo list made with react.js and node.js
+- It is a simple task management webapplication / todo list (task flow) made with react.js and node.js
 ## Instalation/RUN
   ### Using node
   - install node from the offcial website